iyreshot/Modlist/README.md

 # ✍️ Wabbajack Installation

 >  Once you have completed pre-installation, download the [Latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) and place it in a folder such as `C:\Games\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
-I recommend placing it on an SSD as it will work quicker on there.

- - :warning: **NOTE**: **Lyra** will **always** require the latest version of Wabbajack **UNLESS IT IS SPECIFICALLY STATED HERE**. :warning:
+I recommend placing it on an SSD as it will work quicker on there. **NOTE**: **Lyra** will **always** require the latest version of Wabbajack **UNLESS IT IS SPECIFICALLY STATED HERE**.

 # 🔧 Downloading and Installing Lyra

-Downloading and installing **Lyra** can take a while depending on your internet connection and computer.
+> Downloading and installing **Lyra** can take a while depending on your internet connection and computer.
 To install, complete the following steps.

  1. Go to the Nexus page and download the [wabbajack file](https://www.nexusmods.com/skyrimspecialedition/mods/118277)
  2. Download the file somewhere safe, then extract it.